Lee Marmon: Biography

+Marmon's blood quantum was one-quarter Laguna, but his one-eighth Laguna children did not meet the blood quantum requirements of the Laguna Pueblo.
 Lee Marmon was born into circumstances that made him uniquely positioned among beings to create this great visual tapestry.
 The thousands of photographs he has taken are the product of the rare confluence of Lee's ethnic identity, generational positioning, artistic talent, technological vision, and his own cultural awareness.

 Marmon took his first photograph in 1936 at age 11, of a motor vehicle accident on the old U.S. Route 66 in Laguna.
 However, it was 11 years later when Marmon began to embrace photography on a professional level.

 Lee Marmon's photography career began as a youthful, creative pursuit in 1947, shortly after he returned home to New Mexico from his World War II tour of duty in the US Army on remote Shemya Island in the far western Aleutians.
 His father, Henry Marmon, put a professional quality Speed Graphic camera in 22-year-old Lee's hands, and suggested that he take photographs of the tribal elders, "so we'll have something to remember them by."
 Photography lessons were scarce on the high desert in the 1940s but it was a practice that young Lee embraced with commitment and enthusiasm.
 While delivering groceries across the pueblo in his 1930 Model A, young Lee would come across the pueblo's elder members sunning themselves on the tribal plaza.
 Despite their lack of familiarity with a camera, most were happy to oblige Lee's requests for a pose.